Statric/dedaptive/README.md

 predicted mean and true scores, predicted probabilities and true decisions).
 In `predShortVersion$distFun` we have the approximated joint distribution of the scores and corresponding decisions.
-For two scores and decision probabilistic predictions based on `predShortVersion$distFun` can be visualized with the function `plotScoresItemSelection`.
+For two scores and decisions probabilistic predictions based on `predShortVersion$distFun` can be visualized with the function `plotScoresItemSelection`.
 The results are: